Shared peer advice from polio survivors about what works for them.

 Brian Tiburzi

-QUESTION: I am going to schedule a left-shoulder replacement soon and would like to know if recovery will be more difficult with atrophied left paraspinal muscles.
+Question: I am going to schedule a left-shoulder replacement soon and would like to know if recovery will be more difficult with atrophied left paraspinal muscles.
 I had polio at eight years of age and was paralyzed from my neck down.
 I made a remarkable recovery and am now 77 years old.
 I have never needed mobility aids, but I …

-Nerve Tests to Determine Polio Diagnoses
+Nerve Tests to Determine if One Had Polio

 Brian Tiburzi